1407arjun/create-any-app/packages/README.md

 Create a project and configure its options else use a preset, and you’re good to go.

-Run `create-any-app --help` for commands.
+Run `create-any-app --help` for help with commands.

 #### The following frameworks are supported:
 - Next.js